manjesh23/infocyteapiquery/README.rst

 How to use API Query?
 --------------

-Please refer Wiki Section of Github for details. https://github.com/manjesh23/infocyteapiquery/wiki
+Please refer Wiki Section of Github for details. `Wiki here <https://github.com/manjesh23/infocyteapiquery/wiki>`_

 License
 -------